FuriosaAI

 Share this article

-FuriosaAI was at #MWC24 with our strategic partner ASUS, who were showcasing our WARBOY card for highly efficient computer vision inference.
+FuriosaAI was at #MWC24 with our strategic partner ASUS, who were showcasing our Gen 1 Vision NPU card for highly efficient computer vision inference.

-We sat down with Richard Liu, Head of ASUS’s Enterprise Server Business Unit, to discuss WARBOY, our collaboration on Furiosa’s upcoming second-generation chip for inference with large language models, and the evolving global market for AI inference servers.
+We sat down with Richard Liu, Head of ASUS’s Enterprise Server Business Unit, to discuss the , our collaboration on Furiosa’s upcoming second-generation chip for inference with large language models, and the evolving global market for AI inference servers.
 You can read the Q&A below.

 ASUS has been a global key player in manufacturing servers and other electronics since 1989.
-The company successfully qualified WARBOY, Furiosa’s highly power- and compute-efficient accelerator for computer vision applications.
+The company successfully qualified Furiosa's Gen 1 Vision NPU, a highly power- and compute-efficient accelerator for computer vision applications.
 We are working together to design and manufacture the card for Furiosa’s second-generation chip, which will be released this year.

 What are the most important server industry trends that you’ve observed here at MWC this week?